Trgrf/ReadMeGen/README.md

-# Tech Blog
+# ECommerce
 ## Description
-This project allows for you to create posts and comment on posts, allowing you to delete them and add them as you want.
+This project is a one of an ECommerce backend.
+Through this project you can learn exactly how MySQL and Sequilize talk to one another and how the databases are reached and data is shown using Insomnia.

 ## Table of Contents (Optional)
 - [Installation](#installation)